 Most whole life policies, if you hold them long enough, actually have an okay return.
 The returns often even beat inflation.
 Unfortunately, that usually doesn’t happen for a while.
 Take a look at this chart of the actual returns of a policy:

-This chart, from the Visible Policy (great site by the way) illustrates 4 lines demonstrating the actual performance of the site author’s whole life policy.
+This chart, from the Visible Policy (great site by the way) illustrates 4 lines demonstrating the actual performance of the site author's whole life policy.
 The solid green line is the cash value of the policy.
 The thin line is the total of the premiums paid into the policy.
-The reddish orange dashed line is the effect of inflation on out of pocket dollars, or the real total of the premiums paid into the policy.
-Finally, the blue dotted line is the total cash value of an investor who bought a cheap term policy, and then invested the difference between the whole life insurance and term life insurance into a good bond fund.
+The reddish-orange dashed line is the effect of inflation on out of pocket dollars, or the real total of the premiums paid into the policy.
+The blue dotted line is the total cash value of an investor who bought a cheap term policy, and then invested the difference between the whole life insurance and term life insurance into a good bond fund.
+The left axis is in dollars, the bottom indicates the policy holder's age.

 There are several things to notice.
 First, it took this particular policy owner 8 years just to break even, 12 if you actually consider inflation.
 12 years is a long time to have a negative return.
 This was particularly true for me.
 The policy I once owned was still in the red after 7 years when I cashed it out after realizing the error of my ways.
 It should be noted that this policy owner has done all he could to minimize the effects of the fees.
 He bought a good size policy ($100K), he pays annually instead of monthly, and he bought it from a mutual life insurance company.
 And still, after 14 years in the policy, he is barely beating the total of the inflation-adjusted premiums and cannot even keep up with the guy who bought term and invested the difference in lowly bonds.
 I’m a pretty patient guy, but that’s a long time.

-Now, these policies eventually do give you a decent return after 30-40 years, especially when considering that the proceeds are tax-free.
+Now, these policies eventually do give you an okay return after 30-40 years, especially when considering that the proceeds are tax-free.
 Unfortunately, almost no one sticks with them that long.
-But if you’ve had one for many years (say, more than 10), think twice before cashing it in.
+But if you've had one for many years (say, more than 10), think twice before cashing it in.

 Pros of Whole Life Insurance